 So what did I decide to do this year for 6/26, my least favorite day of the year?
 I decided to bake a cake.
 That’s right.
 A cake.

 Now, let me sidebar and say that there are so many amazing things you can for the anniversary of a loved one's death.
-One of these days we will do a really concrete, practical post about the many options.
-But not today; today you just get me baking a cake.
+Eleanor created a really great post of 30 things you can do for the anniversary of you loved one’s death here.
+But today you just get me baking a cake.